DAY ONE | TUESDAY, 2 SEPTEMBER 2025

 3:30

-Embedding cultural safety in aged care: Inclusive practices for First Nations & CALD communities
+Embedding cultural safety in aged care: Inclusive practises for First Nations & CALD communities

 Implement cultural care models that recognise and respect the unique needs of First Nations and CALD residents